 If you ship to one particular "rural" area often you can explore regional carrier options or the USPS service options.
 USPS Priority Mail and Parcel Select both have tracking, so you have visibility to your packages and will often deliver them for less than the major carriers.

 5. Oversize Package Charge

 If you are shipping large parcels you should be aware of how the major carriers classify "oversized" packages.
 Large or oversized packages are considered packages that have:

 - length plus girth (2 x width)+(2 x height) combined is greater than 130 increase

 - length is longer than 96 inches

 Be sure that you are aware when you are shipping an oversized package and know what the size limitations are.
 The charge for oversize packages is significant so even having it happen once may be too many times.

 If you are shipping something that is classified as "oversized" contact your carrier to see if there are different services available and if they can negotiate a lower fee.
 Consider looking at freight options as well if you are sending a lot of large items.

 Now that we've unpacked these charges, your business can make changes to avoid them on your next bill.
 If you have a recurring problem with a particular surcharge, contact your carrier representative to see how they can help.
-If you’d like to partner with a professional shipping expert to take a holistic view of your shipping process and suggest solutions and best practices contact your Neopost representative or give us a call.
+Shipping with multiple carriers can help you get the best rate and also negotiate more effectively with your carrier representative.